Healthcare Careers and Accredited Degree Programs

 Administration

 This is a profession that’s grown over 3,200 percent since 1975.
-It’s not done yet, either: the BLS (2023) projects that jobs in healthcare management and administration will swell 28 percent nationally between 2022 and 2032.
+It’s not done yet, either: the BLS (2024) projects that jobs in healthcare management and administration will swell 29 percent nationally between 2023 and 2033.
 Healthcare administration degree programs provide a unique blend of business acumen and healthcare knowledge, allowing graduates can make healthcare delivery more efficient and effective.

 Mental Health

 The state of mental health has reached crisis levels in the U.S. According to the Centers for Disease Control and Prevention, half of all Americans will be diagnosed with a mental illness or disorder at some point in their lifetime.
-Depression is the third most common cause of hospitalization among middle-aged adults and roughly 47,000 Americans commit suicide every year.
+Depression is the third most common cause of hospitalization among middle-aged adults and nearly 50,000 Americans commit suicide every year.
 Mental health professionals fight this epidemic with awareness, compassion, prevention, and treatment.
 Degree programs stress both social awareness and scientific knowledge.
 Given the wide scope of mental health and a renewed focus on integrative care, careers in this field range from substance abuse counselors and behavioral analysts to licensed psychiatrists.

 Lab & Biomedical